sptrakesh/grafana-geojson-datasource/README.md

 * `--akumuli-host` - Host name for connecting to *Akumuli*.
 * `--akumuli-port` - Port on which *Akumuli* query service listens.
 Default is `8181`.
+* `--metric-name` - Default *metric* to match against for the optional `/tag-keys` and `/tag-values` endpoints.
+Grafana *adhoc* filters are applied at the dashboard level, and the requests do not contain any *metric* related information.
+If not specified, *tag* services will be disabled (return empty array).

 ## Acknowledgements
 This software has been developed mainly using work other people have contributed.